-L.A.
-Schools Adopt Sanctuary Protections for Students
+LA Schools Adopt Sanctuary Protections for Students

 Under the policy, which strengthens protections the district already has taken, the district will train staff not to enter into agreements with immigration agents or share students’ confidential information, including their immigration status, unless students or their parents give permission.

-García and King’s resolution asks LAUSD to train teachers, administrators and staff how to handle Immigration and Customs Enforcement agents should they try to enter school property, and to offer students legal support, counseling, Know Your Rights presentations, and educational opportunities for students, whatever their immigration status.
+García and King’s resolution asks LAUSD to train teachers, administrators and staff how to handle Immigration and Customs Enforcement agents should they try to enter school property, and to offer students legal support, counseling, Know Your Rights presentations, and educational opportunities, whatever their immigration status.

 All students need to feel safe to learn, and they cannot feel secure if ICE agents are allowed to enter schools or district property “for the purpose of removing students or their family members, or obtaining information about students and their families,” the resolution states.